vault713/wallet713/docs/usage.md

 ### Transacting

-#### Transacting using grinbox
+#### Transacting using epicbox

-Standard mainnet grinbox addresses begin with `g`.
+Standard mainnet epicbox addresses begin with `e`.
-Standard floonet grinbox addressses begin with `x`.
+Standard floonet epicbox addressses begin with `z`.

-To send a 10 grin transaction to the address `xd6p24toTTDj7sxCCM4WGpBVcegVjGi9q5jquq6VWZA1BJroX514`:
+To send a 10 epic transaction to the address `zd6p24toTTDj7sxCCM4WGpBVcegVjGi9q5jquq6VWZA1BJroX514`:
 ```
-wallet713> $ send 10 --to xd6p24toTTDj7sxCCM4WGpBVcegVjGi9q5jquq6VWZA1BJroX514
+wallet713> $ send 10 --to zd6p24toTTDj7sxCCM4WGpBVcegVjGi9q5jquq6VWZA1BJroX514
 ```

-To receive grins you simply keep wallet713 running and transactions are processed automatically.
+To receive epics you simply keep wallet713 running and transactions are processed automatically.
 Any transactions received while being offline are fetched once you initiate `listen`.

 #### Transacting using Keybase